btc-raspberrypiclub/django-start/README.md

 Assumptions:

 - You are using a Linux-based development environment and have a working knowledge of the commands for using it.
 This includes knowing what a reference to 'localhost' is etc. [Microsoft WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is perfectly acceptable for this, but the instalation of that is not covered in this project.
-- [Docker](https://docs.docker.com/get-docker/) is already installed and running in the development eenvironment - and you know how to use the basic commands.
+- [Docker](https://docs.docker.com/get-docker/) is already installed and running in the development environment - and you know how to use the basic commands.
 - Basic knowledge of [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and it's purpose as well as it being installed and available in the development environment that you will be using.
 - Basic understanding of web services and application development.
 See https://www.w3.org/TR/ws-arch/ for some details.